proc7ts/push-iterator/README.md

   iterator.
 - `itsIterated(iterable, accept): boolean` - Iterates over elements of the given `iterable`.
 - `itsIterator(iterable)` - Starts iteration over the given `iterable`.
 Always returns a push iterator.
+- `itsMatch(iterable, test): T | undefined` - Extracts the first element matching the given condition from `iterable`.
 - `itsReduction(iterable, reducer, initialValue): T` - Applies a function against an accumulator and each element of the given `iterable` to reduce elements to a single value.
 - `itsSome(iterable, test): boolean` - Tests whether at least one element of the given `iterable` passes the test